395t/review-assignments/_summaries/park2019deepsdf_2.md

   ![Equation 4](./park2019deepsdf_2eq4.png)

-* A latent vector z, encoding the desired shape is added as a second input to the neural network.
-The latent shape code vector is stacked with the sample location and feeded to the fully connected neural network (8 layers) at the input and 4th layer.
-The latent vectors are randomly assigned initialled and later on optimized by bac propogation.
+* A latent vector _z_, encoding the desired shape is added as a second input to the neural network.
+The latent shape code vector is stacked with the sample location and feeded to the neural network (8 layers) at the input and 4th layer.
+The latent vectors are randomly assigned initially and later on optimized by back propogation.

   ![Equation 5](./park2019deepsdf_2eq5.png)

   ![Auto decoder](./park2019deepsdf_2c.png)

 * In the previous works, auto encoder is not used in inference, hence they proposed to use just auto decoder to learn shape embeddings.
-A probabilistic auto-decoder is used where each latent code zi is paired with training shape Xi where θ parameterizes the SDF likelihood.
+A probabilistic auto-decoder is used where each latent code $$z_{i}$$ is paired with training shape $$X_{i}$$ where _θ_ parameterizes the SDF likelihood.

   ![Equation 6](./park2019deepsdf_2eq6.png)